graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 category: blog
 tags: Linux/Bash
 ---
 In very simplified terms, a CPU's endianness refers to the order in which sequential bytes are stored.
 There are two main types, Big-Endian (most important part of sequence is stored first) and Little-Endian (most important part of sequence is stored last).
+The distinction is much less important nowadays though as the both Intel x86 and AMD64/x86-64 have converged on Little-Endian and they dominate the market.

 For a more in-depth overview, check out [University of Maryland's Endian Notes Page](https://www.cs.umd.edu/class/sum2003/cmsc311/Notes/Data/endian.html).
-To go even lower, [you can dive into the wonderful micro-operation breakdown tables by Agner](https://web.archive.org/web/20170831203628/http://www.agner.org/optimize/instruction_tables.pdf), although be prepared to cry over the waste that occurs between translating Big-Endian Network protocol bytestreams to mostly Little-Endian CPUs, and then back on every packet.
+To go even lower, [you can dive into the wonderful micro-operation breakdown tables](https://web.archive.org/web/20170831203628/http://www.agner.org/optimize/instruction_tables.pdf) by Agner, although be prepared to cry over the waste that occurs between translating Big-Endian Network protocol bytestreams to mostly Little-Endian CPUs, and then back on every packet.
 It's only 1 clock cycle per word, but just imagine the colossal scale of these translations.

-Although less important nowadays as the both Intel x86 and AMD64/x86-64 have converged on Little-Endian; you can still find yourself in situations where you need to determine your CPU's endianness.
-There are a surprising amount of methods to achieve this, so I have compiled a few here for future reference.

 There are essentially two camps of thought when it comes to determining endianness: referencing a lookup table based on CPU name, and actually determining bit orientation on the fly by transforming a string.
-I am a purist at heart so I prefer the bit method, but you can decide for yourself what works better.
+I am a purist at heart so I prefer the bit method, but you can decide what works better for your situation.

 Od to Awk Method
 ----------------